john9francis/radiation-modeling/timeSpentPhase3.md

 - 12/2 9:49 am 1.5 hrs figuring out that detector messenger.
 UPDATE: I got the linac head to move at runtime! insane.

 # Week 6: 12/4-12/10
+- [ ] Present at RCW conference

 - 12/3 12:09 am 1.75 hr Getting the linac head to rotate
+- 12/4 9:33 am Getting the beam to start at the right place each time